Should I Buy a Practice or Start a New One?

 - Cash Flow – This commonly stated benefit is true.
 If a practice is bought correctly the debt should have been structured in a way that you will have cash flow coming to you.
 Of course that assumes that revenue does not decrease and all costs aside from the debt remain constant.

-- Existing Staff – If the transitions goes the way it should you will have an existing staff to work with and will not have to go through the pains of hiring and training.
+- Existing Staff – If the transition goes the way it should you will have an existing staff to work with and will not have to go through the pains of hiring and training.
 This assumes the staff stays with the practice and you are able to build good working relationships with them.

 - Existing Systems – You don’t have to create new business processes and systems to run the practice.
 What if those existing systems are really inefficient, and you want to change them but the existing staff is stuck in their old ways?

-- Existing Patient Base – Marketing will not be as important as in a brand new scratch practice since you have an existing patient base to build off of and treat.
+- Existing Patient Base – Marketing will not be as important as in a brand-new scratch practice since you have an existing patient base to build off of and treat.
 Some key questions to assess: What percent of the patient base is realistic to retain?
 Will the patients be open to accepting treatment from a new doctor?

 - Proven Market Potential – There is a history of the practice producing a revenue.
 You know the market potential is there.